-3. Probing the first galaxies in the Universe.
+3. Probing the first galaxies in the Universe

-We will investigate the Epoch of Reionization and use HERA (https://reionization.org) data to probe the HI 21cm signal from the early Universe.
-There are several projects, including simulations of the signal, the observation pipeline and data analysis techniques (such techniques can include machine learning methods as well).
+We will investigate the Epoch of Reionization and use HERA data to probe the HI 21cm signal from the early Universe.
+There are several projects, including simulations of the signal, the observation pipeline and data analysis techniques (such techniques can include machine learning methods).

-4. The radio continuum sky below the detection threshold.
+4. The radio continuum sky below the detection threshold

-We will develop and apply statistical techniques (e.g. stacking, P(D)) to radio continuum data from current surveys, in particular MeerKAT, to study the properties of radio galaxies below the detection threshold.
-This will allow us to constrain their source counts, luminosity functions and even 2-point correlation functions at very low flux limits.
+We will develop and apply statistical techniques (e.g. stacking) to radio continuum data from current surveys, in particular MeerKAT, to study the properties of radio galaxies below the detection threshold.
+This will allow us to constrain their source counts, luminosity functions and even 2-point correlation function at very low flux limits.

-5. Machine Learning in Astronomy
+5. Machine learning in Astronomy

-Telescopes such as the SKA and the Vera C. Rubin Observatory in Chile will produce enormous quantities of data that will require novel techniques to analyse.
+Telescopes such as the SKA in South Africa and the Vera C. Rubin Observatory in Chile will produce enormous quantities of data that will require novel techniques to analyse.
 This research topic aims to develop machine learning techniques for astronomical datasets, including those from MeerKAT.
-Of particular interest is the development of anomaly detection algorithms capable of discovering rare or even never seen before objects in large data.
+Of particular interest is the development of anomaly detection algorithms capable of discovering rare, or even completely new, objects in large data-sets.

-6. Probing Dark Energy.
+6. Probing Dark Energy